meerananda/IDD-Fa18-Lab1/README.md

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**\
 Yes, the LED glows through the whole turning range of the potentiometer.
 At it's highest resistance it still emits a very faint glow.
 This is because there is still a small amount of current in the circuit despite there being the resistance from the potentiometer and the 220 Ohm resistor.

+Below is a video of the implemented circuit:

 ## Part E. Fade an LED using Arduino